revathskumar/blog.revathskumar.com/_posts/2019-08-02-in-search-of-a-height-adjustable-standing-desk.md

 # <a class="anchor" name="pepperfry" href="#pepperfry"><i class="anchor-icon"></i></a>Pepperfry

-The last one I enquired was [Pepperfry](pepperfry).
+The last one I enquired was [Pepperfry][pepperfry].
 Since this was sold by third party seller pepperfry didn't had any item for demo in their showroom.
 Also they don't do any customization of table top to the desired (5 x 2.5).

       Features       | ❌ / ✅